Cari L. BaermannAssociate Attorney

-Cari Baermann joined Hobbs Straus as an associate in August of 2019, after receiving a Juris Doctor, cum laude, from Northwestern School of Law of Lewis & Clark College.
-While attending law school, Cari was an active officer and member of the Native American Law Students Association.
-She received a certification in Public Interest Law and focused her studies on Indian Law and Native American rights.
-She was also the Notes & Comments Editor and member of the Lewis & Clark Environmental Law Review.
+Cari joined Hobbs Straus in 2019, after receiving a Juris Doctor, cum laude, from Lewis & Clark Law School.
+While attending law school, Cari was an active officer of the Native American Law Students Association and was the Notes & Comments Editor of the Lewis & Clark Environmental Law Review.
+She received a certification in Public Interest Law, with a focus on Indian Law and Native American rights.
+She also co-authored The Belloni Decision and Its Legacy: United States v.
+Oregon and Its Far-Reaching Effects After a Half-Century.

-During law school, she clerked with the Department of Interior Office of the Solicitor and the Office of the Federal Public Defender, where she gained practical experience in tribal property rights, tribal criminal justice and jurisdictional issues, treaty fishing rights, religious rights, and environmental law in both state and federal courts.
-While clerking at the Federal Public Defender, she helped obtain an expungement of a wrongful federal arrest record for a client.
-She also volunteered at the Oregon Justice Resource Center where she created materials to help incarcerated Native American women navigate tribal courts with regard to family law issues.
+During law school, she clerked with the Department of Interior Office of the Solicitor, the Office of the Federal Public Defender, and the Oregon Justice Resource Center where she worked on tribal property rights, tribal criminal justice and jurisdictional issues, treaty fishing rights, tribal religious rights, and environmental law in both state and federal courts.

 Outside the office, Cari enjoys backpacking, snowboarding, white-water and sea kayaking, Ultimate Frisbee, and reading novels.